 Few people resist the tempting aroma of coffee.
 Getting up in the morning and sipping a cup looking out the window is the best way to start the day.

 If you think about it, you will see how this beverage is present in almost every moment of your daily life.
-You go to the office, and you surely find a cup of coffee.
-You have a meeting with friends and it is always present.
+It’s common to spot cups of coffee scattered around any office.
+Even when meeting friends, at least one of them will likely drink free

-For this reason, you should choose an option that, besides being the most delicious, is environmentally friendly.
-After tasting many varieties, you will realize why Puerto Rico coffee is the most delicious coffee you will ever taste in your life.
+For that reason, you should choose an option that, besides being the most delicious, is eco-friendly.
+After tasting many varieties, you will realize why Puerto Rico coffee is the tastiest coffee you will ever savor in life.

-This popular beverage dates back to the 18th century after the Spanish conquests in Central America, and today Puerto Rican coffee is the most popular in the Caribbean.
+This popular beverage dates back to the 18th century after the Spanish conquests in Central America.
+Today, Puerto Rican coffee is the most popular in the Caribbean.

-Puerto Rican coffee grows in the mountains of central Puerto Rico from Orocovis to Mayagüez, including Lares, Adjuntas, Maricao, San Sebastián, Las Marías, Jayuya, Utuado, Uroyan, Ciales, Yauco, Ponce and Aguas Buenas.
+Puerto Rican coffee grows in the mountains of central Puerto Rico; from Orocovis to Mayagüez.
+This includes Lares, Adjuntas, Maricao, San Sebastián, Las Marías, Jayuya, Utuado, Uroyan, Ciales, Yauco, Ponce and Aguas Buenas.

 The Central American island is one of the world’s main producers of this grain.
-One of the main growing areas is located at an altitude of 2300 feet in the Uroyan Mountains in the west of the country.
+One of the main growing areas sits at an altitude of 2300 feet in the Uroyan Mountains,west of the country.

 The nutrients of the volcanic soil make Puerto Rican coffee one of the most demanded for its luxury gourmet characteristics.

-The process of harvesting and subsequent roasting of the coffee beans also plays an important role, allowing it to reach the highest quality standards.
-Caribbean coffee achieved such repercussion and fame that it was even the exclusive drink of the Pope and the Royal Courts of Europe.
+Caribbean coffee achieved such a reputation that it even became the exclusive drink of the Pope and the Royal Courts of Europe.

 Types of Puerto Rico coffee

 Currently, among the types of coffee beans harvested in Puerto Rico, the most popular is the Arabica type.
 These beans feature a sweet and chocolate-like taste that many are fond of.

-Its most popular varieties are Boubon, Typica, Pacas and Catimor.
+Its most popular varieties are Bourbon, Typica, Pacas and Catimor.
 You can find artisanal options, and hand-picked to guarantee a unique taste.

 Arabica vs Robusta Coffee

-We will begin by talking about Robusta coffee.
-This plant is much larger.
-It can reach a height of up to 6 meters.
-It is one of the strongest types of coffee, reaching a percentage of 2.5% of caffeine, Robusta is one of the strongest coffees.
+Let’s talk about the Robusta coffee first.
+The plant from which is produced can reach a height of up to 6 meters.
+Since it consists of 2.5% of caffeine, Robusta is one of the strongest coffees.
 As a result, it has a much more bitter taste.

 The Arabica plant can only be cultivated at altitudes above 900 meters.
-Temperature is a very important factor.
-Between 17 and 22 degrees, Celsius is ideal.
+Temperature is a very important factor, too: between 17 and 22 degrees Celsius are a must.

-Arabica coffee contains more oils and natural sugars.
-It has a fruitier and sweeter flavor as opposed to the intensely bitter Robusta coffee.
+Arabica coffee contains many oils and natural sugars.
+It has a fruitier and sweeter flavor, as opposed to the intensely bitter Robusta coffee.

 Puerto Rico Coffee Tour

-In addition to having some of the most beautiful beaches in the world, Puerto Rico’s coffee attracts hundreds of tourists every year.
+In addition to having some of the most beautiful beaches in the world, Puerto Rico owns coffee that attracts hundreds of tourists every year.